edgeimpulse/example-inferencing-generic-node/README.md

-# Edge Impulse Inferencing on the Generic Node (TheThingsIndustry)
+# Edge Impulse inferencing on the Generic Node

 ## Overview

-This repository contains the minimal example code for running an Edge Impulse designed models on the [Generic Node](https://www.genericnode.com/docs/)
+This repository contains the minimal example code for running an Edge Impulse designed models on the TheThingsIndustry's [Generic Node](https://www.genericnode.com/docs/)

 ## Prerequisites